visgl/react-google-maps/docs/api-reference/components/info-window.md

 #### `anchor`: google.maps.Marker | google.maps.marker.AdvancedMarkerElement

 A Marker or AdvancedMarker instance to be used as an anchor.
 If specified, the InfoWindow will be positioned at the top-center of the anchor.
+References to the Marker / AdvancedMarkerElement objects needed can be obtained using the `ref` property of the `Marker` and `AdvancedMarker` components (see example above).

 #### `zIndex`: number

-All InfoWindows are displayed on the map in order of their zIndex, with higher values displaying in front of InfoWindows with lower values.
+All InfoWindows are displayed on the map in order of their zIndex, with higher values displayed in front of InfoWindows with lower values.
 By default, InfoWindows are displayed according to their latitude, with InfoWindows of lower latitudes appearing in front of InfoWindows at higher latitudes.
 InfoWindows are always displayed in front of markers.